 One million people around the globe have already sped up their language learning with Lingvist, which now offers 16 languages.
 The company has created 40 new jobs and attracted an additional €7.2 million in private investment.
 It has established partnerships with the biggest Taiwanese and Japanese e-commerce companies and become an internal language-learning programme for one of the biggest Japanese internet companies, Rakuten.

 New markets for affordable medicine and food supplements

 Melio Group LLS was established as a distribution company in 2012 focusing mainly on high quality inexpensive food supplements and medicine.
-Melio Group turned to the Enterprise Europe Network in Armenia in 2015 to develop an international business strategy, promote new products in the pharmaceutical market and to expand its distribution capability.
+Melio Group turned to the Enterprise Europe Network in Armenia in 2015 to develop a market strategy, promote new products in the pharmaceutical market and to expand their distribution capability.